 Tripping for 11-12 Year Olds

 The boys expand on paddling and portaging skill, set up and take down the campsite, and really immerse in the canoe tripping lifestyle.
-They spend their campsite free time playing in the water, catching fish, whittling, and playing cards and campsite games.
+They spend their campsite free time at rest and play, and can join in more of the cooking.

 For these campers, social interactions with peers and counselors are all-important.
 The camp staff works hard with this age group to encourage positive friendships, and to help boys learn how to interact with peers, to pull together on tasks, to treat each other as they would like to be treated in return.
 This is also an age when the boys aspire to expertise in their canoeing, swimming, and tripping.
 A headman's dream, the 11-12 year old camper wants to learn how to do it right and do it well.
 Campers love the Pathfinder trip tradition of real conversations by the camp fire.

 Cree culture – Affiliation of Pathfinder boys ages 11 – 12.

 The Cree people comprise a rich, multi-faceted indigenous culture living in northern Canada.
 The largest contemporary population of indigenous peoples in the country, with an Algonquian language heritage, they reside throughout North America and on their vast original hunting, trapping and fishing territories dating from the time of European contact.
 Their culture’s history evokes their expansive lands, where Pathfinder canoe trips venture north of Algonquin Park, and the relationships the camp has forged with Cree families from Whapmagoostui and Waskaganish, to Fort Severn to Bloodvein.
 In 2017, the camp began a program to welcome Moose Cree youth of the Mushkegowuk Council communities for friendship and canoe tripping with our CITs.